Doctors who study sports injuries in young athletes are concerned about our seeming unconcern.

 Remember to give your child water or a sports drink, especially if he or she is playing in the heat.
 Send them off with sunscreen and a hat.

 In the case of a mild soft-tissue injury such as a strain or sprain, the mnemonic is REST: Rest, Ice, Compression, Elevation.

-Any obvious fracture or dislocation, prolonged swelling, or severe pain should prompt a call to our sports medicine doctor.
+Any obvious fracture or dislocation, prolonged swelling or severe pain should prompt a call to our orthopedic clinic.